Jimbly/dcexjam2025/README.md

 * fix 2 players or 1 player + 1 NPC on the same square to push in different directions
 * using basic attack on the cat should pet it
 * allow "Swap" to swap with lowest level that would be allowed
+* don't show both resume and join buttons for the same level/same people

 Bugs:
 * visibility is different before/after turning camera/moving forward and back if directly facing a wall